Stargazing NYC – Yes! It is possible! We’ve gathered up a list of 4 of the best spots for stargazing in New York City with your kids this summer.

 According to Liberty Cruise NYC, NYC’s Parks program offers visitors plenty of opportunities to gaze at the skies, while enjoying the outdoors.

-Make sure you check out the authority’s website for dates, times and locations of upcoming stargazing events.
+Make sure you check out the authority’s website for dates, times and locations of upcoming stargazing events like joining the Amateur Astronomers Association of New York to observe the night sky from Hunters Point South Park, Brooklyn Bridge Park or at Riverside Park South in Manhattan.